apollographql/router/.changesets/feat_propagation_format.md

           format: uuid
 ```

-Note that incoming requests must some form of UUID either with or without dashes.
+Note that incoming requests must be some form of UUID, either with or without dashes.

+To learn about supported formats, go to [`request` configuration reference](https://apollographql.com/docs/router/configuration/telemetry/exporters/tracing/overview#request-configuration-reference) docs.

 By [@BrynCooke](https://github.com/BrynCooke) in https://github.com/apollographql/router/pull/5803